 Professor Wardle is Professor of Public Health Foundation Director of the National Centre for Naturopathic Medicine at Southern Cross University.
 Professor Wardle holds visiting positions at the University of Oxford, University of Washington, and Boston University.
 He is also convenor of the Public Health Association of Australia's Research Advisory Group, which promotes and advocates for public health research and development on complementary medicine issues.
 He has clinical backgrounds in naturopathy and nursing and postgraduate training in public health and law.
 Professor Wardle has worked on complementary medicine and primary healthcare policy in Australia, the United Kingdom, Germany, the United States, Latin America and India, and holds editorial positions on a number of journals, including editor-in-chief of Advances in Integrative Medicine.

-- I have a clinical background which includes naturopathic medicine and have practised and conducted research into several of the therapies listed as being under review in this Committee
+- Clinical background which includes naturopathic medicine and have practised and conducted research into several of the therapies listed as being under review in this Committee

 - Royalties for publication of textbook

-- I have been engaged on multiple paid consultancies related to natural therapies.
-These include consultancies for the World Health Organization and Pan-American Health Organization, Therapeutic Goods Administration, Queensland Office of the Health Ombudsman, New South Wales Health Care Complaints Commission, New South Wales Health Professional Councils Authority and I have served as an expert witness in cases involving complementary medicine
+- Engaged on multiple paid consultancies related to natural therapies.
+These include consultancies for the World Health Organization and Pan-American Health Organization, Therapeutic Goods Administration, Queensland Office of the Health Ombudsman, New South Wales Health Care Complaints Commission, New South Wales Health Professional Councils Authority and has served as an expert witness in cases involving complementary medicine

-- I have received travel and/or accommodation support to participate and deliver presentations at the International Congress on Complementary Medicine Research, the International Congress on Integrative Medicine and Health, the International Conference on the Science of Botanicals and other academic conferences not focusing on complementary medicines where I've spoken about complementary medicines
+- Receipt of travel and/or accommodation support to participate and deliver presentations at the International Congress on Complementary Medicine Research, the International Congress on Integrative Medicine and Health, the International Conference on the Science of Botanicals and other academic conferences not focusing on complementary medicines where he has spoken about complementary medicines

-- I have directly or indirectly (as part of a team) received multiple grants related to complementary medicine research, some of which have come from entities involved with complementary medicine, including the Blackmore Foundation, the Association of Massage Therapists, the Naturopaths and Herbalists Association of Australia, the Jacka Foundation, Integria Health Care and Artemis Pharmaceuticals.
+- Direct or indirect (as part of a team) receipt of multiple grants related to complementary medicine research, some of which have come from entities involved with complementary medicine, including the Blackmore Foundation, the Association of Massage Therapists, the Naturopaths and Herbalists Association of Australia, the Jacka Foundation, Integria Health Care and Artemis Pharmaceuticals.
 These grants have been related to research costs and the institutions have had no role in design, implementation or analysis of research

-- I am employed by Southern Cross University as Professor of Public Health and Director of the National Centre for Naturopathic Medicine.
-I also have a role as head of the regulatory, policy and legislative stream at the Australian Research Centre in Complementary and Integrative Medicine at the University of Technology Sydney.
+- Employed by Southern Cross University as Professor of Public Health and Director of the National Centre for Naturopathic Medicine.
+Also has a role as head of the regulatory, policy and legislative stream at the Australian Research Centre in Complementary and Integrative Medicine at the University of Technology Sydney.

 RMIT University Melbourne, VIC